biona001/Knockoffs.jl/README.md

 + Fast coordinate descent algorithms for grouped MVR/ME/SDP knockoffs, and a representative group knockoff approach which empirically has superior power.
 + Built-in functions to define groups
 + Built-in functions to compute feature importance scores via Lasso/marginal regressions
-+ Preliminary support for Ghost Knockoffs via the [EasyLD.jl](https://github.com/biona001/EasyLD.jl) package and HMM knockoffs via [fastPHASE.jl](https://github.com/biona001/fastPHASE.jl)
++ Preliminary support for many other kinds of knockoffs, see documentation.